 There is no event after reporting period which needs to be disclosed.

 Ministry of Corporate Affairs (“MCA”) notifies new standards or amendments to the existing standards under Companies (IndianAccounting Standards) Rules as issued from time to time.
-For the year ended March 31,2024, MCA has not notified any newstandards or amendments to the existing standards applicable to the Company.
+For the year ended March 31, 2025, MCA has notified Ind AS -117 Insurance Contracts and amendments to Ind AS 116 - Leases, relating to sale and leaseback transactions, applicableto the Company w.e.f.
+April 1, 2024.
+The Company has reviewed the new pronouncements and based on its evaluation hasdetermined that it does not have any significant impact in its financial statements.

 Level 1- Quoted prices (unadjusted) in active markets for identical assets or liabilities.